dusty-nv/jetson-inference/docs/segnet-console-2.md

 <sup>Semantic Segmentation</sup></s></p>

 # Semantic Segmentation with SegNet
 The next deep learning capability we'll cover in this tutorial is **semantic segmentation**.
 Semantic segmentation is based on image recognition, except the classifications occur at the pixel level as opposed to the entire image.
-This is accomplished by *convolutionalizing* a pre-trained image recognition backbone, which transforms the model into a [Fully Convolutional Network (FCN)](https://arxiv.org/abs/1605.06211) capable of per-pixel labelling.
+This is accomplished by *convolutionalizing* a pre-trained image recognition backbone, which transforms the model into a [Fully Convolutional Network (FCN)](https://arxiv.org/abs/1605.06211) capable of per-pixel labeling.
 Especially useful for environmental perception, segmentation yields dense per-pixel classifications of many different potential objects per scene, including scene foregrounds and backgrounds.

 <img src="https://github.com/dusty-nv/jetson-inference/raw/pytorch/docs/images/segmentation.jpg" width="900">